Retraining Clients When You’ve Taught Them to Abuse You (aka Preventing Costly Schedule Disruptions)

 Be very, very clear about timing in your project quotes (or proposals or statements of work or customer-service agreements — whatever you choose to call them).
 Many firms take a lazy approach and simply say “30 days before the reporting date” or “30 days after fiscal year end.”

-Egads, if you don’t care enough about the dates to list them, why would you think your client will care enough to honor them?
+Egads, if you don’t care enough about the due dates to specifically state them, why would you think your client will care enough to calculate them so they can honor them?

-Don’t ever make the customer calculate any “PBC” due dates!
+Don’t ever make the customer calculate due dates!
 They won’t.

 Do the legwork and tell them the actual dates.
 Better yet, include a visual.
 Show them key dates, don’t just bury them in text.

-Say what is needed, when, by whom, and delivered to whom.
+Say what is needed, when, by whom, and in what condition or format.

 2. Teach them how.